Medically reviewed by Drugs.com. Last updated on Jan 1, 2023.

 1. Supraventricular arrhythmias

-Intravenous propranolol is indicated for the short-term treatment of supraventricular tachycardia, including Wolff-Parkinson-White syndrome and thyrotoxicosis, to decrease ventricular rate.
-Use in patients with atrial flutter or atrial fibrillation should be reserved for arrythmias unresponsive to standard therapy or when more prolonged control is required.
-Reversion to normal sinus rhythm has occasionally been observed, predominantly in patients with sinus or atrial tachycardia.
+Intravenous propranolol is indicated for the short-term treatment of supraventricular tachycardia, including Wolff-Parkinson-White Syndrome and thyrotoxicosis, to decrease ventricular rate.
+Use in patients with atrial flutter or atrial fibrillation should be reserved for arrhythmias unresponsive to standard therapy or when more prolonged control is required.
+Reversion to normal sinus rhythm has occasionally been observed, predominately in patients with sinus or atrial tachycardia.

 2. Ventricular tachycardias